Drepanopterus

 Drepanopterus is an extinct genus of eurypterid and the only member of the family Drepanopteridae within the Mycteropoidea superfamily.
 There are currently three species assigned to the genus.
-The genus has historically included more species, with nine species associated with the genus Drepanopterus, however five of these have since been proven to be synonyms of pre-existing species, assigned to their own genera, or found to be based on insubstantial fossil data.
+The genus has historically included more species, with nine species having been associated with the genus Drepanopterus.
+Five of these have since been proven to be synonyms of pre-existing species, assigned to their own genera, or found to be based on insubstantial fossil data.
 The holotype of one species proved to be a lithic clast.

 Drepanopterus pentlandicus was first described from the Silurian strata of the Pentland Hills in Scotland.
 The only other fully described valid species is Drepanopterus abonensis, from the Upper Devonian of Portishead, Somerset.
-The exact relationship of Drepanopterus to other Eurypterids has long been unclear, however it is now apparent that it is a primitive mycteropoid, and an early relative of the Carboniferous Hibbertopterus.
+The exact relationship of Drepanopterus to other eurypterids has long been unclear; however, it is now apparent that it is a primitive mycteropoid, and an early relative of the Carboniferous Hibbertopterus.

 Description

 Drepanopterus is distinguished by its "fairly large" size, compound eyes with parallel axes on a subrectangular to subovate prosoma (head).
 All of its legs are walking legs; the first three pairs are short and powerful, with spines; the last two pairs are moderately long, ending in strongly curved terminal claw.
 The last leg reaches as far as the penultimate abdominal segment.
 The telson ranges from styliform to clavate.
 Drepanopterus date from the Silurian to the Upper Devonian periods.

 Whilst classified as the basalmost member of the Drepanopteridae, Drepanopterus also shares certain characteristics with the kokomopteroids (such as having a clavate telson).
 Drepanopterus also has certain characteristics otherwise only found within the Mycteroptidae; appendage IV was not used in food capture and the coxae are large, as in Megarachne.
 Appendage III also retains some Hughmilleria-type conical spines suggesting that Drepanopterus hunted larger invertebrate or vertebrate prey than its later relatives.